 Micron also noted that it continues to benefit from rising prices in memory and data storage markets related to increased demand for AI servers.

-On 18 December 2024, Micron published its Q1 fiscal 2025 report, covering the period ending on 28 November.
+On 18 December 2024, Micron published its Q1 results for the 2025 financial year, covering the period ended 28 November.
 Below are the report highlights:

 Revenue by segment: